magnoeasy/easybuilder/english.md

 ![image](./BuilderImages/Enumerations.png)

-Still on the "Values" section, there is the "Default" item, clicking on it will show the "Male" and "Female" options, this means that if you select one of these two now, when filling out the form one of them will already be selected, but you can still change it if you want.
+Still on the "Values" section, there is the "Default" item, clicking on it, it will show the "Male" and "Female" options, this means that if you select one of these two now, when filling out the form one of them will already be selected, but you can still change it if you want.

 Run the application.